Blaisorblade/pdbp.github.io/index.md

  - In a way, computations generalize expressions.

 [AppendixFunctionsAndExpressions](#appendixfunctionsandexpressions) has demo code that compares
- - pointful expression oriented and result binding (function application) based programming,
+ - pointful expression oriented and function application (argument binding) based programming,
- - pointfree function oriented and composition (function composition) based programming.
+ - pointfree function oriented and function composition based programming.

 #### **About descriptions (for those who are a bit impatient)**